The 3 credit bureaus: Equifax, Experian and TransUnion

 How does my credit information stay private?

-You can get a free copy of your credit report from each of the three major credit bureaus.
-Visit AnnualCreditReport.com to learn how.
+You can check your credit reports by getting a free copy from each of the major credit bureaus.
+Visit AnnualCreditReport.com to request your copies.
 But keep in mind there may be a limit on how often you can get your report.
 You can check the site or call 877-322-8228 for more details.

 Another way to monitor your credit is by using CreditWise from Capital One.
-With CreditWise, you can access your TransUnion credit report and VantageScore 3.0 credit score—without hurting your credit.
+With CreditWise, you can access your TransUnion credit report and VantageScore 3.0 credit score without hurting your credit.
 CreditWise is free for everyone, even if you’re not a Capital One customer.

 Credit bureaus vs. credit scoring companies and models